jissac/SDCND/Term1/Behavioral_Cloning/README.md

 # **Behavioral Cloning Project**

-### In this project, I trained a convolutional neural network (CNN) to learn from simulated driving data and then drive itself over a test track.
+### In this project, I trained a convolutional neural network (CNN) to learn from simulated driving data and then drive itself around a test track.

 ---